SuvidhaMalaviya/HackerRank/README.md

 # HackerRank
- This repository contains solution for hacker rank problems
+ This repository contains solution for HackerRank.
+Problem Solving category problems are here.